More than a year after CEO change, EBS plays catch-up in FX

 The initiative was planned for a number of years at EBS, according to an industry source familiar with the company, but was derailed because of management changes last year, when Mandelzis took over as CEO.
 That shake-up came after clients balked at EBS's decision to start quoting many currency pairs out to five decimal places, which bank clients said favored computerized traders and disrupted trading for others.

-The company is owned by London-based interdealer broker ICAP and competes with Thomson Reuters in the FX dealing business.
+The company is owned by London-based interdealer broker ICAP IAP.L and competes with Thomson Reuters (TRI.TO) in the FX dealing business.

 SHRINKING INTERBANK MARKET